IanMosur06/9_README_Generator/Node/README.md

 # README Generator

 ## Description
-    This project is a README Generator, once the following information is filled in, it will create and generate an already filled out readme file.
-For example this readme file here.
+    This is a README Generator.
+When the information is filled out using node, a README file will be constructed with that information.
+Such as this file here.
 ## Table of Contents

     - Usage